-A friend came to me one day and asked whether the modern way of pastoral administration is not doing pastoral care ministry.
+One day, a friend came to me and asked whether the modern way of pastoral administration is not doing pastoral care ministry.

 My friend shared that their family grew up in a church where pastoral ministry is a must but observed that it’s not the case in the local church she’s attending.

-I replied that if you’re referring to the Biblical pastoral ministry I don’t think you can say that doing pastoral care is traditional and not doing pastoral care is modern.
+I replied that if you refer to the Biblical pastoral ministry, I don’t think you can say that doing pastoral care is traditional and not doing pastoral care is modern.

 I cited two reasons the pastoral care ministry is given and not optional for a pastor.

 2. Psalm 23 as basis of pastoral care ministry

 He makes me to lie down in green pastures;